An interactive exploration of Cyber Citizenship and Cyber Security

 Overview | Day 1 Agenda | Day 2 Agenda | Speakers | Sponsors | Partners

-The Information and Communications Technology Council (ICTC) and MediaSmarts, in partnership with Encounters Canada and Hive Toronto, are bringing together industry leaders, compelling speakers, and 200 secondary school students for 2 days of engagement on Cyber Citizenship and Cyber Security.
+The Information and Communications Technology Council (ICTC) and MediaSmarts, in partnership with Encounters Canada and Hive Toronto, brought together industry leaders, compelling speakers, and 200 secondary school students for 2 days of engagement on Cyber Citizenship and Cyber Security.

 Learn and Share

-The Digital Youth Summit will feature interactive activities that will teach new and critical skills and will provide an opportunity for students to share their ideas about their future in technology.
+The Digital Youth Summit featured interactive activities that tough new and critical skills and provided an opportunity for students to share their ideas about their future in technology.

 Day 1 – Cyber Citizenship

 Digital literacy skills are essential for Canadians to live and work in today’s Digital Economy.
 Canada’s youth need digital literacy skills to support their health and well-being, their understanding of the world around them, their future economic outcomes, and their ability to contribute to society in significant and meaningful ways.
-The summit will provide an opportunity to explore the skills students need to be digitally literate citizens and the challenges and barriers they face in acquiring these skills.
-The discussion will include special issues faced by diverse, and often marginalized, young people.
+The summit provided an opportunity to explore the skills students need to be digitally literate citizens and the challenges and barriers they face in acquiring these skills.
+The discussion included special issues faced by diverse, and often marginalized, young people.

-In partnership with Encounters with Canada and Hive Toronto, 130 students from across the country will come together to hear from high profile speakers, engage in panel discussions and breakout sessions, and learn new skills through hands-on activities.
+In partnership with Encounters with Canada and Hive Toronto, 130 students from across the country came together to hear from high profile speakers, engage in panel discussions and breakout sessions, and learn new skills through hands-on activities.